Consensys/ethsigner/docs/index.md

 EthSigner is an open-source, client-agnostic, Ethereum transaction signer developed under the Apache 2.0 license and written in Java.

-EthSigner enables key management to be seperated from transaction validation by providing private key signing.
+EthSigner provides private key signing to separate key management from transaction validation.

 ## What can you do with EthSigner?

-With EthSigner you can:
+EthSigner can:

 * Sign Ethereum transactions
 * Access your key store.